October Health – 2025 Report

 -

-Identity Validation: Non-binary individuals often face challenges in having their identity recognized and validated by others, leading to stress and invalidation experiences.
+Identity Validation: Non-binary individuals may experience challenges in having their gender identity acknowledged and respected, leading to feelings of invalidation.

 -